Rob Reiner and wife found dead in their Los Angeles home: What to know

 "Rob's achievements in film and television gave us some of our most cherished stories on screen.
 But beneath all of the stories he produced was a deep belief in the goodness of people—and a lifelong commitment to putting that belief into action," the post said.
 "Together, he and his wife lived lives defined by purpose.
 They will be remembered for the values they championed and the countless people they inspired.
 We send our deepest condolences to all who loved them."

-Actor Sean Astin, the newly-elected president of the Screen Actors' Guild, called Rob Reiner "one of those most significant figures in the history of film and television."
-He went on to call Reiner's impact on American culture as one that "simply can't be overstated."
+Actor Sean Astin, the newly elected president of the Screen Actors' Guild, called Rob Reiner "one of those most significant figures in the history of film and television."
+He said Reiner's impact on American culture "simply can't be overstated."

+California Gov. Gavin Newsom issued a statement on behalf of himself and his wife, Jennifer Siebel Newsom, saying that they are "heartbroken by the tragic loss of Rob Reiner and Michele Singer Reiner."

+"Rob was the big-hearted genius behind so many of the classic stories we love, with projects as wide-ranging as 'The Princess Bride' to 'A Few Good Men,'" Newsom said.
+"His boundless empathy made his stories timeless, teaching generations how to see goodness and righteousness in others – and encouraging us to dream bigger."